learning-curve-research/LCDB-1.1/README.md

 1. Download the precomputed learning curves from https://surfdrive.surf.nl/files/index.php/s/MtjBoStRcOZxJt6 and extract them to the folder `dataset`.
 2. Install the packages in `analysis/requirements.txt`.

-Note: for the existing analysis notebooks, it is assumed that `latex` is installed on the current machine, otherwise you may run into errors.
+3. For the existing analysis notebooks, it is assumed that `latex` is installed on the current machine, otherwise you may run into errors.
+So please install `latex`.
+4. The jupyter notebooks in the `analysis` folder illustrate the useage.
+For a simple example, see `database - shape.ipynb`.

+Different versions of the data:
+- Cheng can you explain the filenames here?

 ### Workflow for experiments
 Previous: